An overview of the OpenID Connect hybrid flow as well as of the authorization and token endpoint requests.

 On this page

-The Hybrid Flow is an OpenID Connect flow which incorporates characteristics of both the Implicit flow and the Authorization Code flow.
-It enables clients to obtain some tokens straight from the Authorization Endpoint, while still having the possibility to get others from the Token Endpoint.
+The hybrid flow is an OpenID Connect flow that incorporates characteristics of both the implicit flow and the authorization code flow.
+It enables clients to obtain ID tokens straight from the authorization endpoint (via front-channel), while still being able to obtain access and refresh tokens from the token endpoint (via back-channel).
+This makes the hybrid flow particularly suitable for applications needing a balance between security and responsiveness.

 An example of the Hybrid Flow, incorporating characteristics of both the Implicit flow and the Authorization Code flow, part 1

-1. Browser redirects to the authorization endpoint at the Token Service of the Authorization Server.
+1. The browser redirects to the authorization endpoint at the token service of the authorization server.

-• If code id_token was used, then the server returns the authorization code and an ID token.
+• If the client used code id_token, then the server returns the authorization code and an ID token.

 An example of the Hybrid Flow, incorporating characteristics of both the Implicit flow and the Authorization Code flow, part 2

-1. The authorization code is sent to the token endpoint, like in the authorization code flow.
+1. The client sends the authorization code to the token endpoint, like in the authorization code flow.

-2. Backend tokens are returned - access token and ID token.
-If the server settings permit, the refresh token is returned as well.
+2. The authorization server returns tokens, typically including the access token and the ID token.
+If the server settings permit, the authorization server also issues a refresh token.

 User Authentication